 You don’t have to do it perfectly.
 The idea is to give your mind a rest from the constant sensory stimulation of all your activities, and just allow it to settle down naturally.
 Start with about 5 to 10 minutes per day and work your way up to about 20 minutes or longer.

 This practice is highly effective, and can have both short-term and long-term benefits.

-If you want to learn more about mindfulness meditation, take a look at this article: How to Practice Mindful Meditation to Calm Your Thoughts
+If you want to learn more about mindfulness meditation, take a look at this article: What Is Mindfulness Meditation?
+7 Ways to Start Meditating

 Also, there are many good books on the market that explain the concepts and techniques in greater detail.
 Some examples are